nmsobri/JavaGenericsWildCardVariant/README.md

         list.add(new HammerShark());
         list.add(new DeadHammerShark());

-        //It cant get anything out of it because it doesnt know an exact parent of Shark, it may be Shark, Fish, Animal or Creature
+        //It cant get anything out of it because it doesnt know an exact parent of Shark, it may be Shark, Fish, Animal, Creature or Object
         // Shark s = list.get(0); //compiler error, maybe ? is Animal
         // Animal a = list.get(0)/ //compiler error, maybe ? is Creature
         // Creature c = list.get(0) // compiler error, maybe ? is Object